Pulled Pork Tacos

 Toppings for Mexican Pulled Pork Tacos

-These great thing about tacos is you can customize them in any way you like.
+The great thing about tacos is you can customize them in any way you like with your favorite toppings.
+Here are some suggestions to get you started.

-If you like a fresh flavor, try cucumbers, lettuce, tomato, avocado, or fresh or pickled radish .
+If you like a fresh flavor, try finely diced cucumbers, lettuce, tomato, avocado, thinly sliced radish, or pickled radish .

-For you cheese lovers out there, try loading it with cheddar, Oaxaca, Monterey jack, pepper jack, or your favorite cheese.
+For you cheese lovers out there, try loading it with cheddar, cotija cheese, Oaxaca, Monterey jack, pepper jack, or your favorite cheese.

 There are so many combinations, it’s like having a different meal every time.